Skip to Content

 Monitoring Onboard Spend

-Cruise lines do make mistakes on occasion and catching these early makes sorting the problem much easier.
-On a recent Celebrity cruise which I took my soda package wasn’t assigned to my cruise card and it was charging me for soda even though I had already paid for a package.
+On a recent Celebrity cruise, I took a soda package that wasn’t assigned to my cruise card, and it charged me for soda even though I had already paid for a package.

 Luckily I noticed this pretty quickly as the poor lady at reception had to delete the drinks one by one!
 That would have taken ages if I’d left it until the end of the cruise.